Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Benchmark Results

+Another notable feature arises in the \ce{LiH} full space convergence curves, displayed in \cref{fig:lih_mean_conv}.
+Under noisy conditions, the best candidates from \ac{cmaes} achieve lower apparent errors than the statevector baseline, while \ac{spsa} and \ac{pso} perform comparably.
+However, once the same parameters are reevaluated at high shot counts, the errors increase, confirming that the originally lower values were artifacts of sampling fluctuations.
+This behavior reflects the fact that none of the optimizers converged tightly to the true ground state in the noisy landscape; instead, transient noise-induced underestimations created the illusion of superior performance.
+The reevaluation thus reveals that sampling noise can occasionally mask systematic convergence difficulties by artificially lowering measured energies, a phenomenon most visible in larger systems where optimizers struggle with high-dimensional rugged landscapes.

-Table \ref{tab:optimizer_comparison} provides a concise summary of the optimizers utilized in our study.
+\cref{tab:optimizer_comparison} provides a concise summary of the optimizers utilized in our study.
 It outlines their respective strengths, weaknesses, and the types of problems for which they are best suited based on our experimental findings.
 This comparison offers insights into the trade-offs associated with each optimization method in the context of variational quantum simulations.

-Our findings on optimization performance in VQE using the \ac{tvha} framework demonstrate several key alignments with recent literature.
-The study by Lavrijsen et al.~\cite{lavrijsen2020classopt} comparing optimization methods for variational quantum algorithms similarly reported that gradient-based methods (particularly BFGS and L-BFGS-B) outperform other approaches in noiseless settings.
-This mirrors our observation that BFGS achieves chemical accuracy in just 28 function evaluations with Hartree-Fock initialization under statevector simulations for H$_2$.
+Our findings on optimizer performance in VQE using the \ac{tvha} framework demonstrate several alignments with recent literature, while also introducing new insights.
+Lavrijsen et al.~\cite{lavrijsen2020classopt} reported that gradient-based methods (particularly \ac{bfgs} and L-BFGS-B) outperform other approaches in noiseless settings, consistent with our observation that \ac{bfgs} achieves chemical accuracy in just 28 function evaluations with Hartree-Fock initialization for \ce{H2} under statevector simulations.
+Regarding noise sensitivity, we can observe a hierarchy, where the gradient-based methods are dominating in the noiseless settings, but are overtaken by population-based methods, most often by \ac{cmaes}, in the sampling noise cases.
+These results match those of Nannicini~\cite{nannicini2019performance}, who also described that gradient-free approaches are more resilient to sampling noise.
+The identification of a practical ``noise floor'' limiting accuracy regardless of optimizer selection corresponds with Kandala et al.~\cite{kandala2017hardware}, and we further quantify diminishing returns beyond $\sim$1000 shots, offering more concrete guidance on resource allocation.

-The noise sensitivity hierarchy we identified—where gradient-based methods excel in idealized environments but population-based methods (especially \ac{cmaes}) demonstrate superior resilience under sampling noise—aligns with findings from Nannicini~\cite{nannicini2019performance}.
-Their work showed that gradient-free methods often outperform gradient-based approaches in the presence of noise, with direct-search methods demonstrating particularly strong resilience to shot noise.

-Our identification of a "noise floor" limiting achievable accuracy corresponds with observations by Kandala et al.~\cite{kandala2017hardware}, who demonstrated that sampling noise establishes a practical lower bound on optimization accuracy regardless of optimizer selection.
-Their work similarly concluded that once this noise floor is reached, additional function evaluations yield diminishing returns.